toggledbits/Emby/README.md

 * 'Limit` (optional) - If specified, the maximum number of matching items to play (if not specified or less than 1, 25 is used);
 * 'PlayCommand' (optional) - If specified, must be "PlayNow", "PlayNext", or "PlayLast" (default is PlayNow).
 This controls how the items are added to the session's queue; PlayNow replaces the current queue; PlayNext inserts the items after the current playing item; PlayLast appends the items to the queue.

+`luup.call_action( "urn:toggledbits-com:serviceId:EmbySession1", "PlayMedia", { Title="Master of Puppets", MediaType="Audio" }, sessionDeviceNum )`

-The most reliable way to play a single media item is to use its ID.
+The most reliable/predictable way to play a single media item is to use its ID.
 To find the item's ID, browse to it in the web interface.
 Then look at the URL--the ID is a parameter on the URL and easily discerned.

 #### PlayPause

-Because the `MediaNavigation1` service has separate `Play` and `Pause` actions, the `PlayPause` action in this service is provided as a convenience action to toggle the current pause state.
+Because the `MediaNavigation1` service has separate `Play` and `Pause` actions but no toggle, the `PlayPause` action in this service provides that feature.
 It takes no parameters.

 #### ViewMedia

 The `ViewMedia` action moves the client's user interface to the given media item.
+It does not start play; it just moves the UI.
 The following parameters are used:
 * `Id` (required if `Title` is not specified) - The media ID (recommended);
 * `Title` (required if `Id` is not specified) - The title of the media item;
 * `MediaType` (optional) - The Emby media type of the item (only used when Title is given and Id is not), to help narrow the search result.